Chris Woods (guitarist): Playing style

 Woods’ playing is characterised by the use of contemporary and extended guitar techniques, including; alternative tunings, tapping and guitar percussion.
 His technique was developed whilst experimenting at university with solo Jazz guitar playing as well as taking influence from artists such as John Martyn.

 Releasing music at the time of the ‘youtube percussive acoustic guitar boom’ he featured in the documentary ‘Acoustic Uprising’ which explored the percussive guitar boom phenomenon.

 Woods uses a stomp box, to create an accompanying beat to his music.

 In 2012 the company Logarhtyhm created a signature stomp box for Woods, keeping his playing style in mind throughout the design process.
 His main guitar is a Martin 000x1.

-He performs as a soloist as well as with various different instrumental ensemble line ups, past venues and events have included Glastonbury Festival, London Olympia, Real World Studios, Marriott Hotel NAMM, Mikulassky Jazz Festival, Sage Gateshead and more.
+He performs as a soloist as well as with various different instrumental ensemble line ups, past venues and events have included Glastonbury Festival, London Olympia, Real World Studios, the NAMM Show, Mikulassky Jazz Festival, Sage Gateshead and more.